C4813/EVE-Trade-Tools-Price-Helper/readme.txt

 marketGroups.yaml, metaGroups.yaml, types.yaml, typeMaterials.yaml, and blueprints.yaml.
 The importer finds them by basename regardless of their path inside the ZIP (e.g. sde/fsd/types.yaml works fine).

 == Changelog ==

+= 1.10.0 =
+* Contract Fetch now also captures each listing's material_efficiency and time_efficiency (already returned by ESI, previously discarded), and records the SPECIFIC winning listing's own real price, run count, and ME%/TE% — not just a derived per-run rate — in a new winning_price/winning_runs/material_efficiency/time_efficiency columns on ett_contract_bpc_prices.
+Enables ett-build-costs to show the real contract's actual numbers and use its genuine ME%/TE% as a smarter default than assuming an unresearched copy.
+Verified the winner-tracking logic picks the correct specific listing (not just any survivor) against both the original troll-rejection scenario and a mixed-ME/TE scenario.

+= 1.9.3 =
+* Fixed: the outlier-rejection step in Contract Fetch's price aggregation compared per-run prices across different run counts as if they were one population, incorrectly discarding legitimately cheaper bulk-run BPCs (e.g. a 30-run copy at 12,000/run) as "troll" listings simply because they were cheaper per-run than smaller-run-count copies of the same blueprint — a normal, expected pattern (fixed listing overhead spread across more runs), not a mistake.
+Outlier rejection now happens within each distinct run count separately, then takes the minimum across whatever survives from every run-count group.
+Verified against real data (a genuine 12,000/run listing that was being wrongly rejected in favor of 66,666.67) and against the original troll-listing and mixed-run-count test cases, confirming both still behave correctly.

+= 1.9.2 =
+* Contract Fetch's blueprint-matching logic no longer filters to blueprints lacking a market_group_id — it now tracks any known manufacturing blueprint, BPO-available or not.
+Blueprint copies can never be sold via market orders for any item, ever (a hard game rule), so contracts are the only way to price one regardless of BPO availability — the earlier "BPC-only" framing was based on a mistaken assumption.
+Reaction blueprints remain untracked (unchanged from before — the SDE import only ever captured manufacturing activity), matching ett-build-costs' 0.32.0 decision to treat reaction formulas as owned infrastructure rather than a per-build cost.

+= 1.9.1 =
+* Fixed: Contract Fetch's timestamps (checked_at, computed_at) used WordPress's current_time('mysql'), which returns time adjusted to the site's configured timezone rather than genuine UTC. ett-build-costs' own snapshot timestamps use true UTC (gmdate()) — comparing the two directly during troubleshooting made two independently-correct systems look like they disagreed with each other by however many hours the site's timezone differs from UTC.
+All Contract Fetch timestamps now use gmdate() for consistency with the rest of the pipeline.

+= 1.9.0 =
+* Added: Contract Fetch — a new third scheduled step (after Prices and History) that scans Jita's public item_exchange contracts and identifies confirmed blueprint-copy listings for any blueprint that can't be bought as a BPO at all (no market_group_id).
+Per-listing runs, material efficiency, and time efficiency are read directly from ESI's contract-items response rather than assumed — verified this against a live test call before building on it.
+Stores one already-normalized per-run ISK price per blueprint (median-based outlier rejection — anything under 50% of the median discarded as a likely mistake/troll listing — then the minimum of what survives), ready for companion plugins to read without any further ESI calls of their own.
+* Added: `ett_blueprint_products` table (blueprint_type_id -> product_type_id), captured during the existing SDE blueprint import in the same pass, without changing `ett_industryActivityProducts`'s existing behavior or structure at all — that table is relied on elsewhere via a plain existence-check JOIN that a primary-key change would have broken into duplicate rows.
+* Added: "Fetch Contracts" button, its own progress panel (phase, page, candidates found, checked, matched, elapsed, heartbeat, ESI status), and full Fetch All chain wiring (Prices -> History -> Contracts).
+A standalone "Fetch History" click correctly does not drag Contracts along (a `history_only` flag was needed here, mirroring the existing `prices_only` flag for Prices -> History).
+* Performance: the expensive per-contract contents lookup only ever needs to happen once per contract_id — contents can't change once a contract is created, only its status can (accepted/expired/cancelled, at which point it simply leaves the live list).
+A permanent "already resolved" cache means every run after the first only checks contracts genuinely never seen before, not the full candidate pool each time.
+Both this cache and the live "currently active BPC listings" table are pruned at the end of each run using that same run's already-fetched contract list — no extra ESI calls needed for pruning.

 = 1.8.3 =
 * Fixed: The atomic `RENAME TABLE` swap introduced in 1.8.1 could fail silently on every scheduled run if a leftover `ett_prices_old` table existed from a previous interrupted swap.
 MySQL's `RENAME TABLE` is atomic — if any target name already exists, the entire statement fails.
 A crash, timeout, or PHP termination between the RENAME and the subsequent DROP would leave `ett_prices_old` behind permanently, causing every future swap to fail.
 The staging table received fresh data each run but was never promoted, so `ett_prices` remained frozen while `ett_adjusted_prices` continued to update, gradually eroding calculated profit margins.
 A `DROP TABLE IF EXISTS ett_prices_old` is now executed before the RENAME to clear any leftover from a prior incomplete swap.